Type 051 destroyer: Type 051

 The Type 051 was the initial design using Soviet or Soviet-derived systems.

 The anti-ship missiles were P-15 Termit derivatives (HY-1, and possibly later HY-2) in two triple-launchers.
 Guns were two twin 130 mm gun mounts (SM-2-1 derivatives), and four twin 37 mm anti-aircraft guns.

 Anti-submarine equipment were Soviet hull-mounted Pegas 2 and Tamir-2 sonars, depth charges, and FQF-2500 rocket launchers (Soviet RBU-1200 derivatives).

-The Type 051 was part of the Luda I class.
+The Type 051 was according to NATO part of the Luda I class.

 Type 051D

 The Type 051D was from the second batch.
 It had changes to electronics and was equipped for underway replenishment.

-The Type 051D was part of the Luda I class.
+The Type 051D was according to NATO part of the Luda I class.

 Type 051DT

 The Type 051DT was a modernized Type 051D.
 Kaifeng and Dalian were modernized to somewhat different designs.

 Kaifeng initially received the Thomson-CSF Tavitac combat data system, the Type 393 surface search radar, and HQ-7 (Crotale derivative) surface-to-air missiles (SAM); the missiles replaced "X" turret.
 In 1999, YJ-8 missiles replaced the HY-series, and electronic warfare systems were upgraded.

 Dalian received a similar modernization as Kaifeng.
 A notable difference was Dalian used the ZKJ-1 combat data system, which was also used on the Type 051Z.

 They were later equipped with YJ-83 anti-ship missiles.

-The Type 051DT was part of the Luda III class, and later the Luda IV class.
+The Type 051DT was according to NATO part of the Luda III class, and later the Luda IV class.

 Type 051Z

 The Type 051Z was a command variant with the ZKJ-1 combat data system.
 Anti-aircraft warfare capabilities were improved by replacing the 37 mm guns with Soviet 57 mm guns, and fitting modern Type 381A 3-D radar.

 One Type 051D, Hefei, was converted to a Type 051Z.

-The Type 051Z was part of the Luda I class.
+The Type 051Z was according to NATO part of the Luda I class.

-Luda II
+Helicopter destroyer variant

-The Luda II was a helicopter destroyer.
+Jinan was a helicopter destroyer.
 The gun turrets aft of the aft missile launcher were replaced by a hangar and flight deck for two Harbin Z-9C helicopters.

-One Type 051, Jinan, was converted into a Luda II in 1987 for trials.
+One Type 051, Jinan, was converted into a "Luda II" in 1987 for trials.